 Inbreeding Effects On Dog Fertility

-One of the most forgotten factor in the size of a puppy litter is the influence of a high coefficient of inbreeding for this particular litter.
+One of the most forgotten factors in the size of a puppy litter is the influence of a high coefficient of inbreeding for this particular litter.

 The Institute of Canine Biology published a chart illustrating data taken from the litter size of six particular breeds of dogs from the records of the Swedish Kennel Club: English Springer Spaniel, Golden Retriever, Labrador Retriever, German Shepherd, Finnish Hound, and the Swedish Elkhound.

 Although the results are relative, it clearly shows that the most inbred the puppies are, the smallest the puppy count will be.
 Usually, when a dog breeder uses a close inbreeding or linebreeding, it is to fix some desired traits but the price to pay is a much smaller litter.

-The breed of the dog makes a huge difference in a litter size.
+The breed of the dog makes a huge difference in litter size.
 Generally, it is known that the smaller the breed the smaller the litter size and same goes for larger breeds, larger the breed larger the litter.

 For example, spaniels and retrievers usually have anywhere from 4 to 8 puppies at a time while on the other hand, smaller dogs such as a terrier can only have two maybe three in a litter.

 Age of the Bitch

 The female’s age is a major point in determining the size of a puppy litter, and this is factual.
 Usually, dogs under the age of seven will have smaller litters than those that are of old age – but they should never be bred so early anyway.
 The very first litter no matter the age will usually be smaller than the others to come.

-If a female is not bred until after the age of 5, she will have a smaller litter size.
+If a female is not bred until after the age of 5, she may have smaller litters in terms of puppy count.
 If she was bred earlier than 5 years then she will probably have a slightly larger litter size.
 Dogs who are between 2 and 5 years usually make the largest litters.